CS205-HDR/CS205_Project_HDR_submission/README.md

     2.1 through 2.10 folders contain executable run.py for testing different conditions.

+    There's one ipython notebook file if you like that style more.

     The plots may come out behind the terminal..

 5. Part 3: Convolution Mask